ibm-cloud-docs/cloud-databases/cert-faq.md

 {: faq}
 {: support}

-Except for {{site.data.keyword.databases-for-cassandra}}, {{site.data.keyword.databases-for}} does not support mutual TLS for client connections.
+Except for {{site.data.keyword.databases-for}} does not support mutual TLS for client connections.
 Presenting client certificates or configuring trusted root certificate authorities (CAs) for client certificates is not supported.